 Basic net income per share is computed by dividing net income by the weighted-average number of common shares outstanding for the period.
-Diluted net income per share is computed giving effect to all potential dilutive common stock, including stock options, warrants, restricted stock, common stock subject to repurchase and redeemable convertible preferred stock.
+Diluted net income per share is computed giving effect to all potential dilutive common stock, including stock options, warrants, restricted stock and common stock subject to repurchase.

-A reconciliation of the numerator and denominator used in the calculation of basic and diluted net income per share follows:
+A reconciliation of the numerator and denominator used in the calculation of basic and diluted net income per share follows (in thousands):